TIY-Durham/2015-FALL-FEE/11-The-Grid-The-Bad-And-The-Ugly/README.md

 ### Attack of the Killer TodoMVC

 Like a Killer Tomato, ToDoMVC is back.
-When we last left our intrepid Todo app, you'd created the User Stories for the app.
+When we last left our intrepid Todo app, you'd created the User Stories for the app in your `TodoMVC/js/app.js` file.
 This weekend, you're going to build the _first_ User Story.

 ```javascript
 // User Stories
 // I can add a task to my todo list so that I can remember to do it later.
 ```

+For NORMAL MODE, you'll need to capture the user input and then `console.log` that input.
+Take a screenshot of the output and include it in your _WIP Issue_.

+Don't be afraid to refine your original User Story.
+Also spend some time thinking through what you might need to use to implement this task.
+Think back to _days_ ago and all the useful tricks you've learned like `addEventListener`, as well as fun array methods like `.push`.

+For an extra challenge, consider flexing your newfound [jQuery](https://api.jquery.com/) muscles for this task.

+##### BEAST MODE

+You've successfully logged the output in `console.log`.
+Now you need to log the item..._in the display_.